 provide tea at relatively low prices, typically one Sudanese pound (15 U.S. cents) for a small cup of tea.
-"To be a good tea-seller, you need to keep an eye out for cleanliness and hygiene, keep your kettle constantly on the boil, serve good quality teas and understand your customers' preferences," says Ms. Leila Ahmed, who runs a small tea stall near UNAMID's base in El Fasher.
-North Darfur.
+"To be a good tea-seller, you need to keep an eye out for cleanliness and says Ms. Leila Ahmed, who runs a small tea stall near

-Another popular tea lady in El Fasher, Ms. Amira Ibrahim, says she started her business more than eight years ago, selling different kinds of tea, including black, red (known as Hibiscus tea in English) and green.
+Another popular tea lady in El Fasher, Ms. Amira (known as Hibiscus tea in English) and green.
 She flavours her tea with spices, such as mint, ginger and garlic.

 Ms. Ibrahim is a widow and has five children.
 She uses proceeds from her small business to support her family.
 "I make about 150 to 200 Sudanese pounds per day, but my daily profit depends on the turnout of my customers," she says.
-Among her frequent customers are local civil servants, traders, drivers, students and UNAMID personnel.
-She says she hopes that one day she will be able to expand her business and serve local Sudanese delicacies to her clients.
+Among her frequent customers are local civil couple.
+In a tea ceremony for newlyweds, for example, servants, traders, drivers, students and UNAMID personnel.
+She says she hopes that one day she will be It is common for people to serve a cup of tea to visitors able to expand her business and serve local Sudanese

-Another significant feature of the tea culture in Darfur is the tradition of holding tea sessions with family members or community elders.
-This is done with the sole purpose of the session serving as a platform to discuss solutions to family, community and national problems.
+Another significant feature of the tea culture in Darfur or community elders.
+This is done with the sole purpose of Restaurants, too, have various brands of tea listed on the session serving as a platform to discuss solutions to

-With tea occupying such a special place in Darfuri culture, it could well be that around the tables of the tea ladies and in the thousands of tea sessions and ceremonies held across Darfur each day, a lasting solution to the many problems plaguing the region will be found.
-M centres and universities, and in all marketplaces.
-They
+With tea occupying such a special place in Darfuri culture, it could well be that around the tables of the tea ladies and in the thousands of tea sessions and ceremonies Tea ladies are found in all parts of Darfur, inside cultural held across Darfur each day, a lasting solution to the many

-Pictured here is tea served on a platter in traditional Darfuri style in El Fasher, North Darfur.
-A great deal of prestige is attached to the taking of tea by Darfuris, to the extent that people here have coined the phrase Haflat Shai, which, when translated into English, signifies a "tea ceremony."

-In El Fasher, North Darfur, Ms. Leila Ahmed prepares tea for her customers.
-Ms. Ahmed, who works as a "tea lady," says she sells different kinds of tea to many customers throughout the day.

-Tea is served at most workplaces in Darfur, and tea breaks in the morning and afternoon are considered to be important moments for socializing and discussing family issues or politics.

-Pictured here is Ms. Leila Ahmed, a tea stall owner who runs a small shop near the UNAMID base in El Fasher, North Darfur.
+- Tea is served at most workplaces in Darfur, and teal breaks in the morning and afternoon are considered to be important moments for socializing and discussing family issues or politics. - Pictured here is Ms. Leila Ahmed, a tea stall owner who runs a small shop near the UNAMID base in El Fasher, North Darfur.
 Tea ladies are found in all parts of Darfur, inside cultural centres and universities, and in all marketplaces.
-They provide tea at relatively low prices, typically one Sudanese pound (15 U.S. cents) for a small cup of tea.

-In Darfur, tea is the beverage of choice that is served to visitors.
-Tea is also served at most workplaces in Darfur, and tea breaks in the morning and afternoon are considered to be important moments for socializing and discussing family issues or politics.

-In Darfur, the small tea businesses are mostly run by women, who are called tea ladies, or sit al shai.
-They are typically found on street corners, mostly under the shade of trees, or near offices and marketplaces.

-Different kinds of teas are prepared in Darfur, including black, red (known as Hibiscus tea in English) and green tea.
+They provide tea at relatively low prices, typically one Sudanese pound (15 U.S. cents) for a small cup of tea. - In Darfur, tea is the beverage of choice that is served to visitors.
+Tea is also served at most workplaces in Darfur, and tea breaks in the morning and afternoon are considered to be important moments for socializing and discussing family issues or politics. - In Darfur, the small tea businesses are mostly run by women, who are called tea ladies, or sit al shai.
+They are typically found on street corners, mostly under the shade of trees, or near offices and marketplaces. - Different kinds of teas are prepared in Darfur, including black, red (known as Hibiscus tea in English) and green tea.
 These are often flavoured with spices, such as mint, ginger and garlic.